 Don't let learning and development myths derail you.
 Find out how to breathe new life into your programs with practical guidance designed to inspire today's best learning technology solutions.

-Order now.
+Buy HERE.
 (Amazon Associate link: support your friendly virtual neighborhood author.)
+Check out a sample chapter here!

 “This is a spark, not the whole fire,” Clark Quinn states in the opening pages of this manifesto on the future of the L&D profession.
 I am grateful to Clark for his courage, insight, and willingness to write this important book and to challenge the profession to strive for the next level of impact it can achieve.